cellml/libcellml/docs/tutorials/tutorial3/tutorial3_py.rst

 .. container:: dothis

     **3.a** Use the example above to create, name and define the units of "month" which will represent your time variable.
 This should be defined as a multiple of the built-in unit :code:`second`.

 Units can be defined based on one another as well.
 For example, after defining our :code:`millisecond` units, we could then use this definition to define the :code:`per_millisecond` units by simply including it with an exponent of -1:

 .. code-block:: cpp

-    # Defining a per_millisecond unit based on millisecond^-1
+    # Defining a per_millisecond unit based on millisecond^-1.
     per_ms.addUnit(ms, -1.0)  # reference unit, exponent

 .. container:: dothis

     **3.b** Create a :code:`Units` called "per_month" based on the one you just created, as shown above.

 The final type of unit is a custom irreducible unit.
 While this is not common in purely physical models (all of the seven physical attributes are already included), for times when you're modelling something non-physical (such as our numbers of sharks or fishes), you're able to define your own.
 Here's an example.

 .. code-block:: python

     from libcellml import Units

-    # Create a custom irreducible unit named "banana"
+    # Create a custom irreducible unit named "banana".
     uBanana = Units("banana")

     # Note that when a Units is defined with a name only, it is effectively irreducible.

-    # Create a new compound unit based on the "banana" unit above
+    # Create a new compound unit based on the "banana" unit above.
     uBunchOfBananas = Units("bunch_of_bananas")
     uBunchOfBananas.addUnit("banana", 5.0)  # include bananas^5 in the bunch_of_bananas unit

 .. container:: dothis

     **3.c** Create the irreducible units needed by the shark and fish populations.
-Call these "number_of_sharks" and "thousands_of_fish"
+    Call these "number_of_sharks" and "thousands_of_fish" respectively.
-    respectively.

 Finally we need to create the units for the constants :code:`b` and :code:`d`.
 These will be combinations of those which we've already created, as defined by the need for dimensional consistency in our governing equations.

 .. container:: dothis

     **3.d** Create two units representing "per fish month" (for the :code:`b` variable) and "per fish month" (for the :code:`d` variable).

 The final two steps are to associate each variable with its appropriate units, and to include the units in the model.

 .. container:: nb

     **Note:**

-    - When you add different sub-unit parts into a :code:`Units` item, the function is :code:`addUnit` (singular), and it takes as argument the *name* of the sub-unit as a string (eg: :code:`"second"` used above)
+    - When you add different sub-unit parts into a :code:`Units` item, the function is :code:`addUnit` (singular), and it takes as argument the *name* of the sub-unit as a string (eg: :code:`"second"` used above).
-    - When you add the final created combination into the :code:`Model` item, the function is :code:`addUnits` (plural), and it takes as argument the *reference* of the combined units (eg: :code:`ms`)
+    - When you add the final created combination into the :code:`Model` item, the function is :code:`addUnits` (plural), and it takes as argument the *reference* of the combined units (eg: :code:`ms`).

 .. container:: dothis

     **3.e** Add the units to their variables using :code:`my_variable.setUnits(myUnits)`.
     Add the units to the model using :code:`my_model.addUnits(myUnits)`.

 .. container:: nb

-    **Gotcha**  When you specify the :code:`Units` for a :code:`Variable` using its name then you may need to call the :code:`Model::linkUnits()` function before validating the model.
+    **Gotcha!**  When you specify the :code:`Units` for a :code:`Variable` using its name then you may need to call the :code:`Model::linkUnits()` function before validating the model.
     If you see errors related to missing units which do in fact exist, then a call to the :code:`Model::linkUnits()` function is needed.

 .. container:: dothis

     **3.f** Call the validator to check your model for errors.
     You should see an output similar to that shown below.

 .. code-block:: console